clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/shift-sequences.md

 ## Prerequisites

 To create shift sequences, you first need to create {% link_new activities | features/administration/activities.md %} or {% link_new day models | features/administration/daymodels/daymodel-creation.md %}.<br>
-After you have created shift sequences, you must {% link_new assign them to your people | features/administration/employee-overview.md | #assign-a-shift-sequence %} before you can insert them in your schedule.
+After you have created shift sequences, you must {% link_new assign them to your people | features/administration/employee-overview.md | #assign-a-shift-sequence %} before you can insert them in your schedule.<br>
+When you assign a shift sequence to a person, you must set a reference date.
+The reference date is the first day when the shift sequence will be planned.
+Starting on that date, the shift sequence repeats without interruption for as long as it is valid.<br>
+Because you configure shift sequences as weekly patterns, set the reference date to a Monday, or to the weekday when your working week starts.

 >Note
 >